holmesrichards/GateGrinder/PCB/gategrinder_bom.md

 | U3 | 1 | TL072 | Dual Low-Noise JFET-Input Operational Amplifiers, DIP-8/SOIC-8 |  |
 | U4 | 1 | 4071 | Quad Or 2 inputs |  |

+*For R15–R16 use values that give you your desired LED brightness.
+Try them on a breadboard with your LED and 12V.

   Also needed/recommended: